Epherum/E-ilmi/README.md

 1. the entire dom is react-three-fiber canvas, so everything is 3d, all the elements are positioned absolute. the design is unscalable, unresponsive, clunky, the 3d library wasen't a good choice

-2. everything, burn it to the ground
+2. everything, burn it to the ground, i made every single wrong decision while coding this, atleast it looks good

 ## How can you clone and tweak this project?

 1.Don't

-2. From your command line, first clone this repo:
+2.From your command line, first clone this repo:

 ```
 # Clone this repository